IBM/TSML.jl/README.md

 Machine learning functions in TSML are wrappers to the corresponding Scikit-learn, Caret, and native Julia ML libraries.
 There are more than hundred classifiers and regression functions available using a common API.

-Below is an example of the pipeline workflow.

 Generally, you will need the different transformers and utils in TSML for time-series processing.
 To use them, it is standard in TSML code to have the following declared at the topmost part of your application: